deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 ___

 *School is exactly as Xiù remembers it.
-But… isn't she a little old to be back at school?*
+But... isn't she a little old to be back at school?*

 *No, of course not.
 She's sixteen.
 She must be sixteen because if she's not sixteen, then she wouldn't be in school.
 QED.*

 *There aren't many people around, though.
 They must all be in class.
 She'd better hurry.*

-*Xiù's locker is… number ninety-nine.
+*Xiù's locker is... number ninety-nine.
 She remembers that fact quite proudly.
 Top row, second from the right, in the long corridor near the changing rooms.
 She doesn't remember walking to it, but there it is.
 She opens it, and grabs her bag.*

 *It bites her.*